entechlog/snowflake-examples/snow-cloudwatch-logs/README.md

 # Instructions
 - cd into `terraform\aws`
 - Create a copy of `terraform.tfvars.template` as `terraform.tfvar` and update the same with values for all required parameters.
-It's okay to not set `snowflake_api_aws_iam_user_arn` and `snowflake_api_aws_external_id` in the first run.
-This will be obtained from snowflake integration terraform output
+It's okay to not set `snowflake__aws_iam_user_arn`, `snowflake_storage__aws_external_id` and `snowflake_pipe__notification_channel` in the first run.
+This will be obtained from snowflake integration terraform output.
+Idea to keep terraform for AWS and Snowflake seperate is to avoid any circular dependency
 - Create the resource by running following commands
   ```bash
   terraform init